 GHG Cap-and-Trade: Implications for Effective and Efficient Climate Policy in Oregon

 The Oregon legislature is actively considering the development of a cap-and-trade system to regulate greenhouse gas (GHG) emissions in their state.
-To help inform the discussion, Analysis Group Vice President Todd Schatzki and affiliate Robert N. Stavins prepared a white paper titled GHG Cap-and-Trade: Implications for Effective and Efficient Climate Policy in Oregon.
+To help inform the discussion, Analysis Group Principal Todd Schatzki and affiliate Robert N. Stavins prepared a white paper titled GHG Cap-and-Trade: Implications for Effective and Efficient Climate Policy in Oregon.

 In their white paper, Dr. Schatzki and Professor Stavins compared cap-and-trade to other climate policies, identifying circumstances when policies create incremental benefits and emphasizing the interactions that can arise when climate policies overlap.
 The authors cautioned that, when other policies regulate the same sources as a cap-and-trade program, few (or no) GHG emissions are reduced and costs typically increase.
 Given these interactions, they evaluated options available to the state, including hybrid transition options that increase reliance on cap-and-trade, while tapering off use of overlapping policies.